-Here at Pocket Prep, we strive to make your study experience as painless as possible.
+At Pocket Prep, we want to make your study experience as meaningful and effective as possible.
 Our team carefully crafts practice questions around the topics you can expect to see on an official exam.
-You can learn more about our content creation process if you're interested in how our small team manages over 100 different test prep apps.
-If you're short on time or just want a quick answer...
+You can learn more about our content creation process if you're interested in how our team manages content for over 100 different exams.

-In most cases, we're not affiliated with the makers of the real exam
+In most cases, we are not affiliated with the makers of the real exam.

-You wouldn't want a nurse administering the wrong medication or a social worker sharing your confidential information because neither bothered to master their roles, right?
-These exams effectively block shortcuts and preserve the integrity of the careers they represent.
+For instance, you wouldn't want a nurse administering the wrong medication or a social worker sharing your confidential information publicly because neither actually mastered their professional roles, right?
+The restrictions put in place by accredited organizations effectively block shortcuts and preserve the integrity of the careers they represent.

 What about apps or sites that claim to have "real" questions?

-While there are exceptions to any rule, test prep companies claiming to have "real" test questions are either lying or breaking the law.
-When in doubt, do a quick sanity check and ask yourself a few questions:
+While there are exceptions to any rule, test prep companies claiming to have "real" test questions are either being dishonest or breaking the law.
+When in doubt, do a quick credibility check and ask yourself a few questions: